-The homeowners had a hard time maintaining the house.
+For almost a decade, the homeowners had a hard time maintaining the house.
 When the City of Omaha threatened to demolish it because of its condition, historical preservation advocates called for the house to be saved.
 The City of Omaha bought it from the homeowners and developed plans to restore the house and turn it into a duplex.
 In early 1982 the city signed over the house to Omaha’s original historic property advocacy leader, a nonprofit called Landmarks, Inc.

 Partnering with the National Trust for Historic Preservation and the Consumer Services Organization in 1983, Landmarks, Inc. used City of Omaha money and federal dollars to restore the home.
 After it was completed, in May 1983 there was a public open house to show off work completed.
 At the same time, several other homes along Wirt Street were restored and there was talk of establishing a historic district between Wirt, Binney and Spencer Streets.
 However, that never happened.

 In 1984, the Charles Storz House was designated an official Omaha Landmark, and today it remains in good condition.

 - A History of North Omaha’s Wirt Street

 - A History of the Kountze Place Neighborhood